At a glance

-The danger of contracting an infectious disease rises for the outdoor cat.
-Cats can transmit several infections which include Feline Immunodeficiency Virus (FIV) and Feline Leukemia (FeLV).
-Cats who roam at will encounter other cats and can contract either of these fatal diseases.
+Infectious diseases: The danger of contracting an infectious disease rises for the outdoor cat.
+Cats can transmit several infections which include feline immunodeficiency virus (FIV) and feline leukemia (FeLV).
+Cats who roam will encounter other cats and can contract either of these fatal diseases.

-Free-roaming cats often encounter problems with other cats in the area and abscesses as a result of a cat fight are an injury veterinarians see regularly.
+Free-roaming cats often encounter problems with other cats in the area and abscesses as a result of a cat fight are injuries veterinarians see regularly.
 These are painful to the cat and can cost several hundred dollars to fix.

-Several diseases and parasites are contracted via hunting including tularemia, plague, tuberculosis, salmonella, histoplasmosis, blastomycosis, aspergillosis, feline ischemic encephalopathy and chiggers.
-In Australia, paralysis ticks can infect cats, and if not treated ticks can kill a cat.
+Parasites: Several diseases and parasites are contracted via hunting including tularemia, plague, tuberculosis, salmonellosis, histoplasmosis, blastomycosis, aspergillosis, feline ischemic encephalopathy and chiggers.
+Paralysis ticks can infect cats in Australia, and if not treated ticks can kill a cat.

 Outdoor cat enthusiasts claim cats love the outdoors, which is often true, but the dangers outweigh the benefits.
 The same cat owners who promote the outdoors often insist that cats deserve their freedom.